ArtSaver: the macOS Screen Saver for Beautiful Pictures ‒

 in ArtSaver is (necessarily) slower than Spotlight.

-More Info About "infos" in Preferences/Options
+More Info About the "Info" Checkbox in ArtSaver's Options

-Which information does ArtSaver extract from the photo files, and in which order does it display it?
+Which information does ArtSaver extract from the photo files,

-There are four pieces of info ArtSaver tries to display when you check "infos":
+There are four pieces of info ArtSaver tries to display when you check "info":

 1. kind of a "description", 2. keywords/people, 3. location, and 4. date/time.